NEW YORK (AP) — Bluster and brutishness have long made a home on reality TV, including Donald Trump’s former showcase.

 — A summer rerun of passages from a Michelle Obama speech by would-be first lady Melania Trump.

-— Trump echoing a riff from “Game of Thrones'” Prince Oberyn Martell when, during his acceptance speech, he unleashed dire warnings of a nation on the brink, then thundered, “I will be your champion!”
+— Trump echoing a riff from “Game of Thrones'” Prince Oberyn Martell when, during his acceptance speech, Trump unleashed dire warnings of a nation on the brink, then thundered, “I will be your champion!”

 No wonder Trump, with the slash-and-burn style he has made savvy use of, became the main event for the political coverage that has swallowed cable news and held the audience in thrall.
-If the political race is a hot TV property, Trump more than anyone else deserves credit for closing that particular deal.
-And the networks, with his full participation, have made sure there’s no shortage of him.
+If the political race is a hot TV property, Trump more than anyone deserves credit for closing that particular deal.
+And the networks, with his full participation, have made sure there’s no shortage of Trump.

-Now, as president of CNN Worldwide, Zucker, like his media rivals, is again cashing in on Trump.
+Now, as president of CNN Worldwide, Zucker, like his media rivals, is once again cashing in on Trump.

 Unless, of course, you do.